A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 How to get to Tetouan

 Tetouan is served by Sania Ramel Airport, which receives regular flights from several major European cities, as well as destinations across Morocco.
 Air Arabia has flights to Tetouan from Amsterdam, Madrid and Barcelona while Ryanair flies from Malaga, Alicante and Brussels.
-Taxis are readily available at the airport for getting into central Tetouan.

-For a more extensive choice of flights, Tangier-Ibn Battouta International Airport is the main aviation gateway to northern Morocco and located around 70 kilometres (43 miles) from Tetouan.
-While buses and grand taxis (shared taxis) make the journey, the fastest and most convenient way of getting between the two cities is with a Tangier to Tetouan private transfer.
+While buses and grand taxis (share taxis) make the journey, the fastest and most convenient way of getting between the two cities is with a Tangier to Tetouan private transfer.

 For more information about visiting Tangier (including things to do and places to stay), check out my Ultimate Travel Guide to Tangier.

 If you’re self-driving, the roads in northern Morocco are generally in a good state of repair and the most direct journey should take just over an hour.
 If time allows, I’d recommend taking the scenic coastal route that hugs the Strait of Gibraltar.
-This magnificent drive winds past pristine beaches, seaside cliffs and rolling green hills dotted with whitewashed villages.
+This magnificent drive winds past sun-drenched beaches, seaside cliffs and rolling green hills dotted with whitewashed villages.

 To find the best rental car deals in Morocco, visit Discover Cars, which compares vehicles from more than 500 suppliers.
 It offers 24/7 support for peace of mind, as well as free cancellation.

-Ultimate Travel Guide to Tetouan
+Travel guide to Tetouan

 Best places to stay in Tetouan